Parsl/parsl/docs/userguide/apps.rst

 In addition to the ``inputs``, ``outputs``, and ``walltime`` keyword arguments described above, a Bash app can accept the following keywords:

 4. stdout: (string, tuple or `parsl.AUTO_LOGNAME`) The path to a file to which standard output should be redirected.
 If set to `parsl.AUTO_LOGNAME`, the log will be automatically named according to task id and saved under `task_logs` in the run directory.
-If set to a tuple `(filename, mode)` then standard output will be redirected to the named file, opened with the specified mode as used by the Python `open <https://docs.python.org/3/library/functions.html#open>`_ function.
+If set to a tuple `(filename, mode)`, standard output will be redirected to the named file, opened with the specified mode as used by the Python `open <https://docs.python.org/3/library/functions.html#open>`_ function.
 5. stderr: (string or `parsl.AUTO_LOGNAME`) Like stdout, but for the standard error stream.
 6. label: (string) If the app is invoked with `stdout=parsl.AUTO_LOGNAME` or `stderr=parsl.AUTO_LOGNAME`, this arugment will be appended to the log name.